yoitsjenna/nRc-WiSI/README.md

-Top left (Source): Where you write and edit scripts Top right (Environment & History): Where you see objects and variables Bottom left (Console): Where you see the results of running a script Bottom right (Files, Plots, Packages, Help): Where you see files in the working directory, resulting plots,and packages to load
+Top left (Source): Where you write and edit scripts Top right (Environment & History): Where you see objects and variables Bottom left (Console): Where you see the results of running a script Bottom right (Files, Plots, Packages, Help): Where you see files in the working directory, resulting plots, and packages to load
 These sections are adjustable by hovering cursor on the boundaries of each section and dragging to adjust

 **Start a new project**